Davis Instruments FAQ

 - Fault codes, erratic displays, or just nonsensical data can often be cleared by doing a full reboot of the base unit.

 - Loss of communication between the data logger and the home computer can usually be resolved with simple Weather Station Troubleshooting techniques

 - If there is faulty or no data from just one or two sensors, there may be a power or mechanical issue in the sensor suite rather than the base station.

-- Use your weather station to not only observe your local weather but also as a tool to understanding weather and climate in general.
+- Use your weather station to not only observe your local weather but also as a tool to understand weather and climate in general.